maduhu/Documentation/DFSP/ManageAcccoutHolders/ReadMe.md

 Non-signatory account will have the option to check the balance, check mini statement and sell goods.

-**Question:** Shall we keep the same process for user registration, where user number is generated in the center?
-If yes, we need to introduce the phone number as user identifier as well.

 ## Process for Adding an Account Holder